MateVaradi/Codenames/README.md

 2. Run `create_embeddings.py`.
 This will take some time to run.
 3. Run the examples from `create_clues.py` to see how the clue generation works and start creating clues for your own Codenames board.

-[Codenames board]: https://github.com/MateVaradi/Codenames/blob/main/illustrations/SetUp.jpg "Codenames board example"
+![Codenames board]: https://github.com/MateVaradi/Codenames/blob/main/illustrations/SetUp.jpg "Codenames board example"